munemshams/iGenics-Retail-Sales-Database/README.md

 **Project Overview**

-This project implements a complete end-to-end ETL and analytics pipeline for iGenics, a U.S.-manufactured, GMP-certified health supplement.
+This project implements a complete end-to-end ETL and analytics pipeline for iGenics, a U.S manufactured, GMP-certified health supplement.
 Using Python and MySQL, the workflow ingests 83 weeks of raw weekly sales data, cleans and standardizes it, loads it into a relational database, and produces SQL-driven financial analytics and visual dashboards.

 The pipeline demonstrates real-world skills in: